Berrie Prize Awarded for Insights into How the Brain Controls Hunger

 Columbia University has awarded the 2017 Naomi Berrie Award for Outstanding Achievement in Diabetes Research to Bradford B. Lowell, MD, PhD, professor of medicine at Harvard Medical School and Beth Israel Deaconess Medical Center.
 Dr. Lowell is an innovator in creating cutting-edge genetic engineering and neuroscience techniques to study energy balance and obesity.

 The award was presented to Dr. Lowell during the Frontiers in Diabetes Research Symposium on Nov.
-18, in a ceremony held in the Russ Berrie Medical Science Pavilion at Columbia University Medical Center (CUMC).
+18, in a ceremony held in the Russ Berrie Medical Science Pavilion at Columbia University Irving Medical Center (CUIMC).

 The Naomi Berrie Award for Outstanding Achievement is Columbia University’s top honor for excellence in diabetes research.
 Dr. Lowell is the 19th winner since the award’s inception in 1999.